-The new (2012) migration study applies miniature (1.9 g) archival light level data $loggers^6$ ("geolocators" - GLs) providing daily locations almost year-round.
-Adult females are (re)captured at the breeding site by standard methods we have applied for many years when studying adult turnover.
+The 2012 migration study applied miniature (1.9 g) archival light level data loggers6 ("geolocators" - GLs) providing daily locations almost year-round.
+Although we did not tag new females since 2016, a few birds are still carrying GLs and can potentially provide additional data.

-In addition, from 2013 we also collect data on prey density by recording passerines on line transects along the hikes to/from Peregrine nesting sites (and other trips).
+Since 2013 we also collect data on prey density by recording passerines on line transects along the hikes to/from Peregrine nesting sites.
 We identify all species and age (adult or fledgling) and count all birds within 50 m horizontal distance from the observer path.
-This is a rough method providing an index for comparing changes over the coming years.
+This is a rough method providing an index for comparing changes and inter-year variability.